georgescutelnicu/Kitsuno/README.md

     <img src="https://img.shields.io/badge/Kitsuno-000?logo=render&logoColor=fff&style=for-the-badge"></img>
 </a>
 <br><br>
-Please note that it may take up to 30 seconds to start when first accessed, as I am using a free instance on Render.
+Please note that it may take up to 50 seconds to start when first accessed, as I am using a free instance on Render.<br>
 This is due to the instance spinning down after a period of inactivity.
 Once it's warmed up, the loading times will be faster.
 <br><br>
 *Hosted with [Render](https://render.com/)*